Pisces-Project/Pisces-Geometry/docs/source/reference/coordinates/dev.rst

 - Raising/lowering indices, computing gradients, divergence, Laplacians, and Jacobians.
 - Conversion to and from Cartesian coordinates (you provide the mapping).

-At the heart of the Pisces-Geometry coordinate handling infrastructure is the :py:class:`~pisces_geometry.coordinates.base.CoordinateSystemBase`, which corresponds to a **generic, curvilinear coordinate system**.
-There are also a few subclasses of :py:class:`~pisces_geometry.coordinates.base.CoordinateSystemBase` already built into the infrastructure corresponding to various simplifying cases:
+At the heart of the Pisces-Geometry coordinate handling infrastructure is the :py:class:`~.coordinates.base._CoordinateSystemBase`, which corresponds to a **generic, curvilinear coordinate system**.
+There are also a few subclasses of :py:class:`~coordinates.base._CoordinateSystemBase` already built into the infrastructure corresponding to various simplifying cases:

-1. :py:class:`~pisces_geometry.coordinates.base._OrthogonalCoordinateSystemBase`: provides support for orthogonal coordinates which allow for a simplification of the logic necessary for curvilinear coordinates.
+1. :py:class:`~coordinates.core.OrthogonalCoordinateSystem`: provides support for orthogonal coordinates which allow for a simplification of the logic necessary for curvilinear coordinates.
+2. :py:class:`~coordinates.core.CurvilinearCoordinateSystem`: is simply an alias for the ``_CoordinateSystemBase``,
+   but isn't private and therefore exposes its documentation.
+This is the class which should be subclassed when building extensions.

 **Limitations**: